MarcPradesCarceller/Sample-Code-to-Show/README.md

 #### Shooting Grounds
 An infinite procedually-generated first person shooter deveoped to learn in deapth Unreal and C++.
-The AI of the game has been built using C++, sensors and Behaviour trees to dip into a more compleat AI development experience.
+The AI of the game has been built using C++, sensors and Behaviour trees to dip into a more complete AI development experience.

 Contact information